Whether you’re buying things or sending money to your friends, a lot is happening under the hood when you use Apple Pay.

 <img src="https://www.gotechtor.com/wp-content/uploads/2020/01/Add-new-card-to-Apple-Pay.png" alt="Add card to Apple Pay"/><a href="https://www.gotechtor.com">Infographic</a> by Gotechtor.

-To provide a higher level of security than traditional credit or debit cards, Apple Pay uses EMVCo’s contactless suite of specifications.
+Apple Pay uses EMVCo’s contactless suite of specifications to provide a higher level of security than traditional credit or debit cards.

 The DAN is specific to an Apple device.
 If you add your card to another device, it will have a new DAN.
 This is critical for identity security and fraud protection.

-When you complete a transaction with your Apple device at a point-of-sale (POS) terminal, the DAN and a dynamic security code (cryptogram) are sent via NFC, using EMVCo’s contactless suite of specifications.
+When you complete a transaction with your Apple device at a point-of-sale (POS) terminal, the DAN and a dynamic security code (cryptogram) are sent using Near Field Communication (NFC).

-This infographic below will give you a visual approach to the behind-the-scenes when someone buys something with Apple Pay.
+The infographic below will give you a visual approach to the behind-the-scenes when someone buys something using Apple Pay.

 Please use the code below to use this infographic on your site.